SeijaHuang/jr-git-intro/second.md

-I am now practicing git usage.
+I want to play video games.
 It is interesting and joyful.